 All you need is a spoon to sprinkle them over any food you already like to eat to get your daily recommended amount.
 Add them to your cereals, oatmeal, yoghurt, salad, etc.

-3 simple steps to add chia seeds to your diet
+3 simple steps to add them to your diet

 - Buy yourself a larger quantity of 100% pure, organic chia seeds.
 Maybe you’re asking yourself where to buy them?
-You can get high quality organic seeds in health food stores but also online.
-(Chia’s property to bind toxins makes them vulnerable to pesticides, and that’s why I highly recommend opting for organic seeds.)
+You can get high quality organic foods in health food stores but also online.
+(Their property to bind toxins makes them vulnerable to pesticides, and that's why I highly recommend opting for organic types.)
 Make sure to compare prices and packs very closely!
 The Nutiva brand (among others) offers excellent quality for a reasonable price:

 => Nutiva Organic Chia Seeds, 2 pack – organic 32 Ounce (Affiliate Link)

 - Make it a daily habit to sprinkle 1 teaspoon of chia seeds over your salads or integrate them in your breakfast cereals each day.
-I’m reaping the its benefits automatically each day as part of the homemade muesli I eat in the morning.
+I'm reaping its benefits automatically each day as part of the homemade muesli I eat in the morning.

 - Practice awareness in your family.
 You can imagine that this whole-grain food doesn't not come with a cheap price tag.
 By adding them to your meals regularly, you give you and your family a big health gift and a wonderful reward at the same time.

 There are so many great chia recipes just waiting for you to discover them, including smoothies, pudding, porridge, bread, muffins, and cookies.
 Just do a quick research online and you'll find many chia inspirations that can help you reap the many benefits.
 Here are some suggestions:

 Use chia in sauces as a thickener and to cakes and muffins as an egg replacement.

 Weight loss properties